hzeller/rpi-rgb-led-matrix/README.md

 (suggesting `+`) and black (suggesting `GND`) reversed!).
 This power supply is used to light the LEDs; plan for ~3.5 Ampere per 32x32 panel.

+The connector on the RGB panels is called a Hub75 interface.
+Each panel typically has two ports, one is the input and the other is the output to chain additional panels.
+Usually an arrow shows which of the connectors is the input.

+Here you see a Hub75 connector to be seen at the bottom of the RGB panel board:
+![Hub 75 interface][hub75-arrow]

+Other boards are very similar, but instead of zero-indexed color bits `R0`, `G0`, `B0`, `R1`, `G1`, `B1`, they start the index with one and name these `R1`, `G1`, `B1`, `R2`, `G2`, `B2`; the functionality is identical.
+![Hub 75 interface][hub75]

+Throughout this document, we will use the one-index base.

+If you plug in a flat cable into your RGB panel, this is how the signals are on the other end of the cable; note the notch on the right side:
+![Hub 75 IDC connector][hub75-idc]

 The RPi has 3.3V logic output level, but a display operated at 5V interprets these logic levels fine, just make sure to run a very short cable to the board.
 If you do run into glitches or erratic pixels, consider some line-buffering,